-In the NFC Championship game the year before, the 49ers and head coach Bill Walsh used 275-pound guard Guy McIntyre in the offensive backfield on a couple of plays, and Ditka remembered it.
-Ditka knew Perry had seen limited action on defense, and the 49ers game presented the perfect opportunity to showcase his 308-pound lineman’s athleticism.
+In the NFC Championship game the year before, the 49ers head coach Bill Walsh used 275-pound guard Guy McIntyre in the offensive backfield on a couple of plays, and Ditka remembered it.
+The Bears coach knew Perry had seen limited action on defense.
+The 49ers game presented the perfect opportunity to showcase his 308-pound lineman’s athleticism.
 Perry carried the ball twice for four yards.

 Three months later, the Bears faced the New England Patriots in Super Bowl XX.
-In the third quarter with the Bears up 37-3, Ditka called Perry’s number from a yard out.
+In the third quarter with the Bears up 37-3, Ditka called Perry’s number from a yard out, details Sports Illustrated.
 The Fridge barreled through the middle of the line of scrimmage into the end zone.
 Overweight, beer-drinking, chip-dipping men around the world rejoiced.

 He recovered from that medical scare, but his health issues persisted and progressively worsened.
-Perry admitted in 2011 he was an alcoholic.
-He entered rehab.
+In 2011, Perry admitted he was an alcoholic and entered rehab.
 It didn’t help.
 He wasn’t ready to quit.
 Doctors and family members have encouraged him to stop drinking through the years.
 He hasn’t.
 And his weight has returned to well over 400 pounds.

-While his weight has increased, his bank account has dwindled to nothing.
-It’s gotten so bad in 2015 he sold his size 25 Super Bowl XX ring for $200,000 to pay off debts to the IRS.
+While Perry’s size has increased, his bank account has dwindled to nothing.
+It’s gotten so bad that, in 2015, he sold his size 25 Super Bowl XX ring for $200,000 to pay off debts to the IRS, according to Fox Sports.

 In 2016, in an interview with Sports Illustrated, the reporter detailed Perry’s current situation and described his car as reeking of urine because Perry sometimes can’t control his bladder.

 Today, William Perry lives in an assisted living facility.
 He mainly gets around via wheelchair, but sometimes uses a walker.
-When he feels up to it, and those days are rare, he drives around in his Hummer.
-He still gets recognized and when he does, he flashes that memorable gap-toothed smile.
+When he feels up to it — and those days are rare — he drives around in his Hummer.
+Perry still gets recognized and when he does, he flashes that memorable gap-toothed smile.

-That smile, that pudgy frame, and those short rumbles into the end zone made an impression in 1985 that has endured through the years and won’t be forgotten anytime soon.
+That smile, that pudgy frame, and those short rumbles into the end zone made an impression that has endured nearly four decades later and won’t be forgotten anytime soon.